mukeshmande/news-search-service/README.md

 ![Alt text](src/main/resources/NewsSearchController_getNewsSearch.svg?raw=true "Sequence Diagram")

-## Next
+## Areas of Improvement
 There are certain areas where improvement is required to make it production ready.
- * Requires deployement environment like k8s to run this service.
+ * Require deployement environment like k8s to run this service.
  * ControllerAdvice can be added to more effectively handle exceptions & error codes.
  * Require UI to show the search results & to have offline mode.
  * City is not provided by any of the external apis(Guardian and New York Times), so city will be null in resonse.